0xfe/hype/README.md

 ## TODO

--   Implement Cookie::try_from(...) to parse from string
--   Implement TryFrom trait for request and cookie
 -   API to fetch cookies from request header
 -   CookieJar API
 -   json handling (is it needed ??) -- serde_json